Data-driven discovery of intrinsic dynamics: Details of datasets and models

-The Supplementary Information contains details about the training datasets, neural network architectures, training procedures, and hyperparameters used for each of the examples in the main text.
+Here we provide details about the training datasets, neural network architectures, training procedures, and hyperparameters used for each of the examples.
 Neural networks were built and trained using Keras \cite{chollet2015keras}.
 Unless otherwise indicated, all neural network layers are fully-connected, the mean squared error is used as the loss function, the default Adam optimizer is used for training \cite{kingma2014adam}, the default Glorot uniform initializer is used for weight initialization \cite{glorot2010understanding}, and the batch size is the full number of training data points in the corresponding chart.

 We did not attempt to optimize architectures nor hyperparameters, simply using ones that produced accurate results.
-To choose the dimension of the local coordinates, we either knew what the true dimension of the submanifold was (in which case we used that dimension), or we based our decision on reconstruction errors (i.e., figure~\ref{fig:ksburstbadmse}B in the main text suggests that the dimension of the bursting data is 3 since the reconstruction error reaches a plateau there \cite{linot2020deep}; note that the dimension cannot be 2 since such a low dimension is not capable of producing the dynamics we observe).
+To choose the dimension of the latent space, we either knew what the true dimension of the submanifold was (in which case we used that dimension), or we based our decision on reconstruction errors (i.e., figure~6E in the main text suggests that the latent dimension of the bursting data is 3 since the reconstruction error reaches a plateau there \cite{linot2020deep}; note that the latent dimension cannot be 2 since such a low dimension is not capable of producing the dynamics we observe).
 To choose the number of charts, we often knew the minimum number needed, and chose nearly that many.
 For the bursting example, we chose to use 6 charts based on an exploratory data analysis, where we saw that the state space structure of the data consists of two saddles connected by four heteroclinic orbits.